-Laura Arndt, a certified personal trainer and the CEO of Matriarc, a health and wellness app for moms, helped us break the CDC's recommendations into steps.
+Laura Arndt, an NSCA-certified personal trainer and the CEO of Matriarc, a health and wellness app for moms, helped us break the CDC's recommendations into steps.
 Arndt says a 30-minute brisk walk can get most of her clients "between 3,000 and 5,000 steps, depending on their speed and their gait.
 However, we shouldn't be sitting the remainder of the day, so the goal is to achieve another 5,000 steps through everyday activity."

 Arndt recommends that her clients aim for 10,000 total steps a day but notes that isn't a realistic goal for everyone.
 "The best thing to do is have someone wear a fitness tracker for a week, see what their average step counts are over the course of the week, and have them aim to increase their step counts by 10 percent," Arndt says.
 "This gives them a realistic goal, but it also forces them to step up their daily activity."

 If you're specifically looking to lose weight, the intensity of your physical activity plays a significant role as well.
 "How briskly you walk plays a large role in how many calories you actually burn when walking.
 Walking a very slow 10,000 steps may not be adequate to actually result in weight loss," Dr. Gregg Kai Nishi, a surgeon at the Khalili Center and the director of the Institute For Minimally Invasive and Robotic Surgery at K and B Surgical Center, told POPSUGAR.
 "Conversely, walking very briskly, even if less than 10,000 steps, may be much more beneficial in terms of weight loss."